Continuous Relaxations for the Traveling Salesman Problem: Dynamical systems approach

+The above set of equations are obtained by using gradient descent on the Lagrangian cost function, as described in~\cite{PB88}, for general constrained optimization problems.
+Note that $\lambda$ in~\eqref{eq:TSP flow} is the Lagrange multiplier.

 \begin{example} In order to illustrate the gradient flow approach, let us consider a simple TSP with 10 cities.
 Using~\eqref{eq:TSP flow}, we obtain the results shown in Figure~\ref{fig:P flow}.
-For this system, the dynamical system converges to the optimal tour.
+In this example, the dynamical system converges to the optimal tour.

 \end{example}